[epistemic status: probably the cheesiest thing I’ve ever written and has probably been said better elsewhere]

 The University of Waterloo Health Services has a bunch of workshops on dealing with stress.
 These are helpful workshops.
 The advice is pretty standard:

-However, the implementation details of these healthy habits aren’t given.
-This makes sense, because they’re super specific to the person, however it does give a person some weird expectations about progress.
+The implementation details of these healthy habits aren’t given, since they’re specific to each person.
+However, it does give a person some weird expectations about progress.
 Specifically, progress should be linear and accumulate positively.
 This usually isn’t the case.